pddo/junior-bot/README.md

 ## Create a scheduler by `/remind` command of Slack

-Syntax to create reminder: `/remind [channel or user] to [keyword] [bot command] at [time description]`
+Syntax to create reminder:

+    /remind [channel or user] to [bot keyword] [bot command] at [time description]

+Ex:

-Ex: `/remind #general to junior issues_pddo/junior-bot at 11:38pm every Sunday`
+    /remind #general to junior issues_pddo/junior-bot at 11:38pm every Sunday

-Then should include this keyword: `Reminder: [bot keyword]` alongs with main bot keyword to outgoing WebHooks of Slack
+Then should include this keyword: `Reminder: [bot keyword]` alongs with main bot keyword to outgoing WebHooks of Slack.
 Ex: `Reminder: junior`